 By Carissa Weber, MA, LPC, CSAC

-Not only does validation help our prefrontal cortex, it helps our hippocampus and hypothalamus store these facts as memories.
+Not only does validation help our prefrontal cortex, but it also helps our hippocampus and hypothalamus store these facts as memories.
 As the hippocampus stores those memories, it assigns emotions to those facts.
-That means, when our darn amygdala decides to show it’s colors, we have facts that would help the prefrontal cortex have a strong voice and say “Amygdala, shut up!”
+That means, when our darn amygdala decides to show its colors, we have facts that would help the prefrontal cortex have a strong voice and say “Amygdala, shut up!”

 Next, you have serotonin.
 We have talked a lot about how serotonin improves our ability to feel joy, be happy, and reduce symptoms of anxiety.
 When we are given validation by someone, we can feel our heart rate increase (partially in thanks to endorphins and norepinephrine), get a warm feeling inside, and feel a small spark of joy.

 Dopamine also has a hand in validation.
 Can you guess it’s role?
 If you said that hearing validation on something you are working on helps you feel accomplished, then you are are on the right track!
 The dopamine released during a validating comment improves motivation to keep going (true story).

 I mentioned endorphins and norepinephrine above, but there is still more to be said about them.
 When we hear someone say “I’m proud of you,” we notice a decrease in physical pain.
 Why?
 The endorphins that are released naturally reduce physical pain receptors and actually release our own form of opioid: mu-opioid.
 Norepinephrine is responsible for the physical response we have when we hear these positive words from other people.
 It all comes together to help our prefrontal cortex mount a defense to that darn amygdala when it says “Nothing I do matters, I’m alone, and no one likes me.”

 Now, there are two types of validation: internal and external.
 Are you familiar with the difference?